iverona/intercambio-hortelano/documentation/TECHNICAL_DOCUMENTATION.md

 *   **`frontend/src/components/shared/`**: This directory contains custom components that are specific to this application.
 They are built by composing components from the `ui/` directory.
 Examples include:
     *   `ChatList.tsx`: Renders the list of a user's ongoing chats.
     *   `OfferModal.tsx`: The dialog for making an offer on a listing.
-    *   `ListingCard.tsx`: The card component used to display a product in a feed.
+    *   `ProductCard.tsx`: The card component used to display a product in a feed.

 When building new UI, developers should first look for an appropriate component in `shadcn/ui`.
 If the required functionality is more complex, they should create a new component in the `shared/` directory.

 ### Real-time Notifications System

 The application features a real-time notification system to alert users of important events.
-The entire system is orchestrated on the frontend using Firestore and React Context.
+The system is orchestrated on the frontend using Firestore and React Context.

-1.  **Creating Notifications:** When a significant event occurs (e.g., a user makes an offer on a listing), the client-side code calls a helper function from `frontend/src/lib/notifications.ts`.
+1.  **Creating Notifications:** When a significant event occurs (e.g., a user makes an offer), client-side code calls a helper function from `frontend/src/lib/notifications.ts`.
 This function creates a new document in the `notifications` collection in Firestore.

 2.  **Listening for Notifications:** The `frontend/src/context/NotificationContext.tsx` is responsible for listening for new notifications.
     *   It's wrapped around the application layout, so it's always active.
     *   It uses the `useAuth()` hook to get the current user's ID.
-    *   It sets up a Firestore `onSnapshot` listener on the `notifications` collection, querying for documents where the `recipientId` matches the current user's ID and `isRead` is `false`.
+    *   It sets up a Firestore `onSnapshot` listener on the `notifications` collection, querying for documents where `recipientId` matches the current user's ID.

 3.  **Displaying Notifications:**
+    *   When the listener in `NotificationContext` detects new notification data, it updates its state.
+    *   A separate UI component, `NotificationToaster.tsx`, consumes this context.
-    *   When the listener detects a new notification document, it uses the **Sonner** library (`import { toast } from 'sonner'`) to display a toast message on the user's screen.
+    *   `NotificationToaster` is responsible for observing changes in the notification state and uses the **Sonner** library (`import { toast } from 'sonner'`) to display a toast message for new, unread notifications.
-    *   The content of the toast is formatted based on the notification's `type` and `message` fields.
-    *   After displaying the toast, the system should ideally mark the notification document as `isRead: true` to prevent it from being shown again.
+    *   After displaying the toast, the system marks the notification as read to prevent it from being shown again.

 ### Real-time Chat System

 The chat system allows users to communicate directly about listings and exchanges.
-Like the notification system, it is built on Firestore's real-time capabilities.
+It is built on Firestore's real-time capabilities.

 1.  **Data Model:** The chat is built around the `chats` collection and a `messages` sub-collection.
     *   A single document in `/chats/{chatId}` stores the metadata for a conversation, including the participants.